andrewjkramer/titan-community-bank/README.md

 "pnpm setup" so it sets the central package store path.

-1. Insert your MongoDB URI key into the .env.example file, uncomment related code in server.js (lines 10-14) 2.0 Terminal: npx npkill (Only necessary if you already previously installed with npm - deletes node_modules to convert to symbolic link pnpm version)
+1. Insert your MongoDB URI key into the .env.example file, uncomment line 11 in server.js, comment out line 12.
+2. Terminal: npx npkill (Only necessary if you already previously installed with npm - deletes node_modules to convert to symbolic link pnpm version)
-2.1 Terminal: pnpm import (Only necessary if you already previously installed with npm - this command uses the package-lock.json file.)
+2. Terminal: pnpm import (Only necessary if you already previously installed with npm - this command uses the package-lock.json file.)
 3. Terminal: pnpm install
 4. Terminal: pnpm start
 5. Browser: http://localhost:5000/